 UCHA administers a comprehensive student financial aid program to assist students in meeting college costs.
-The amount of financial aid awarded varies from student to student, depending on the individual's need and resources.
+The amount of financial Aid awarded varies from student to student, depending on the individual's needs and resources.
 Financial Aid is intended to help students who might not otherwise be able to attend college.
 Although the primary responsibility for meeting college costs rests with the student and their family, the college recognizes that many families have limited resources and cannot meet the cost of a college education.
 Federal and state financial aid programs have been established to assist students with documented financial needs.

 Awards are initially offered based on full-time enrollment.
-The number of units in which students actually enroll may impact the various programs' financial aid.
+The number of units in which students actually enroll may impact the various programs' Financial Aid.

 We know cost is an important factor in your education decision.
 That's why Universal College of Healing Arts works hard to keep our tuition competitively priced.
-Making sense of financial aid is not difficult once you understand it.
+Making sense of financial Aid is not difficult once you understand it.
 The first step is filing a FAFSA form.
 Remember to add UCHA's School Code to your FAFSA: 038214-00

 Types of Finacial Support Programs